This is part 2 of a 4 post look at Rivette's 1974 film Celine and Julie go Boating. The introduction can be read here.

 HOUR 1

 Scholar Beatrice Loayza identifies the first scene of Celine sitting on a park bench, reading a book and suddenly seeing Julie as “like the muttering White Rabbit running late for his appointment in Alice’s Adventures in Wonderland.”
-(Loayza, 2021, State of Play By making this the key first scene, Rivette places notions of carrollian whimsy at the forefront of his film.
+(Loayza, 2021, State of Play) By making this the key first scene, Rivette places notions of carrollian whimsy at the forefront of his film.
 This can also be seen in this first half in the many scenes in which the two women swap identities (Julie becoming Celine to break up the other’s relationship to her boyfriend, Celine becoming Julie when she has to miss a magic show) In essence Rivette’s film absorbs the identity themes of Carroll’s novels and takes them to their furthest point: here both Alice like characters are “split” but are so intertwined that other characters easily mistake them for each other.
 As such Julie could also be considered an invention by Celine due to boredom or a projection of a more carefree side of her psyche.
 This could be a potential reason as to why Celine is not unnerved by Celine's sudden arrival at her flat and integration into her life.

+The first hour of the film is all about this act of merging identities and places.
+Many parts of this hour feel arbitrary but later take on a deeper significance.
+Celine standing in at the magic show and Julie annoying Celine’s boyfriend all seem like detours but can be also perceived as laying the groundwork for future intrigues.
 Like the Maries in Daisies (1966), an influence on this film, Celine and Julie's personalities appear Interchangeable and interlinked.
 Less hedonistic and a few years older than the 17 year old Maries of Daisies, Celine and Julie do share a similar sense of playfulness and by extension and Alice style sense of curiosity.
 Scholar Kirsten Yoonsoo Kim identifies that structurally this first hour also mimics Daisies, "Céline...
 Julie... meet, move in together, and frolic around the city and fool men."
-Like the Maries, their identity swapping is an act of rebellion, the identity swapping detours involve both Celine and Julie not bowing to the wishes of the people around them: “Julie... intentionally blows an audition that might have catapulted Céline into globe-trotting fame” (Broughton, 2021, a Feminist adventure...
+Like the Maries, their identity swapping is an act of rebellion, the identity swapping detours involve both Celine and Julie not bowing to the wishes of the people around them: “Julie... intentionally blows an audition that might have catapulted Céline into globe-trotting fame” (Broughton, 2021, a Feminist adventure...)

 Essays: